Using a HELOC to Pay Off Your Mortgage: Risks & Considerations

 Depending on your situation, using a HELOC to pay off your mortgage can either be the best idea or the worst one –– and where you fall on this spectrum will come down to your finances and goals.
 However, hefty interest fees, unpredictable variable interest rates, and confusing repayment periods can mean this financial tool just isn’t worth the risk for many homeowners.
 Fortunately, there are several alternatives –– like home equity loans and refinancing options –– which allow homeowners to accomplish their financial goals.

-Truehold’s sale-leaseback was created for these exact homeowners: offering them the ability to tap into home equity without being on the hook for thousands of dollars in interest charges.
-Sell your home to Truehold in exchange for your home equity, then continue to live in the home while paying rent or move out and onto greener pastures.
+Truehold’s sell and stay transaction was created for these exact homeowners: offering them the ability to tap into home equity without being on the hook for thousands of dollars in interest charges.
+Sell your home in exchange for your home equity, then continue to live in the home while paying rent.
 With this equity, you can buy another property, take a much-needed vacation, or invest in your future.
 The choice is yours!

 Want to learn more?
-Reach out to one of our advisors today.
+Reach out to one of our representatives today.

 Sources: